 “Mom, I’m so bored.”
 Dave sat on the wooden back porch of the Toriyama’s house, feet dangling.
-A well kept stone garden with small walkways filled the backyard, a tall wooden fence making it a world onto itself.
+A well-kept stone garden with small walkways filled the backyard, a tall wooden fence making it a world unto itself.
 Or so he’d been told.

 “Honey, quiet!
 They’ll hear you.”
 His Mom rushed on stockinged feet to close the distance between them.
 “You’re being terribly rude.”

 His face bunched up, his boredom turning to annoyance.
 “When you said we were going to Japan on vacation, you never said it’d be like this!”
 He waved his arms around at everything around them.
 He’d thought they were going to be in Tokyo or maybe Kyoto not in the mountains in the middle of boring nowhere.

 “I’m sorry, sweetie.
 But we couldn’t have come otherwise.
 Airfare and hotel would have been too much.
 When Betty said she knew some people we could stay with who wanted to learn more about the US, it was the only way we could even think to make it.”
 She reached out to touch his arm, but he pulled away.
 “We’ll go to Tokyo on the last day.
 I have the bus and train schedules all set thanks to Mrs. Toriyama.”

 “One day there and over a week here.
 Yeah, joy.”
 He turned away from her crossing his arms.
 How was he supposed to find all the manga and anime he wanted to buy at Mandarake with only one day to look through it all?
 Joey had told him the main store was several stories tall all crammed full of awesome stuff.